-Announcement This shop offers printed reproductions of Salley Mavor's dolls and embroidered scenes on note cards, posters and autographed books.
-Visit www.weefolkstudio.com for information about exhibits of Ms. Mavor's original artwork.
+Announcement This shop offers printed reproductions of Salley Mavor's dolls and embroidered scenes on note cards, posters and autographed children's books.
+How-to books for making wee folk dolls are also available.
+Free shipping for most items within the USA!
+Visit www.weefolkstudio.com for information about Salley Mavor's artwork.

-This shop offers printed reproductions of Salley Mavor's dolls and embroidered scenes on note cards, posters and autographed books.
-Visit www.weefolkstudio.com for information about exhibits of Ms. Mavor's original artwork.
+This shop offers printed reproductions of Salley Mavor's dolls and embroidered scenes on note cards, posters and autographed children's books.
+How-to books for making wee folk dolls are also available.
+Free shipping for most items within the USA!
+Visit www.weefolkstudio.com for information about Salley Mavor's artwork.

 Once Upon a Stitch

 I have had a life-long fascination with little things and needlework.
 Toward the end of art school, I rediscovered my childhood delight in sewing and creating miniature scenes.
 Leaving traditional illustration mediums behind, but still interested in narrative work, I taught myself stitching and fiber art techniques.
 For me, manipulating materials with my hands with a needle and thread was so much more satisfying than rendering with a pencil or brush.
 I found that I could communicate my ideas more clearly this way and that my hands would direct me in a compelling way.